 The DMCA is a controversial law.
 Copyright owners criticize the law as ineffective at stopping widespread copyright infringement.
 Individuals hate it because sites served with DMCA notices almost always take down posted content without evaluating the merits of the complaint.
 Whatever your feelings on these topics, as a website owner, you should love the DMCA and take full advantage of the safe harbor provisions provided in the law.
+Failing to comply with the DMCA is a mistake that can ruin your company.

 You will expend a good bit of money to protect yourself when operating a business.
 A properly formed and funded limited liability company or corporation will cost you thousands to set up plus annual maintenance costs, regulatory compliance and tax filings.
 Liability insurance will cost you thousands more each year.
 If you allow visitors to post content to your site or app, the DMCA provides just as powerful protection against copyright claims, but at a fraction of the cost of forming a business entity and liability insurance.
 Given this, we are constantly amazed at how many website owners fail to seek out the protection of the DMCA.